danang-id/iwak-framework/README.md

 ## Getting Started

-> This is minimal configuration tutorial to make your project running.
+> Because this is core of framework, you should follow this configuration tutorial to make your project running.

 First of all, you need to make a project structure like this: